Spiffo/Home-Assistant-Sensor-Ophaalkalender/README.md

-## Home Assisant sensor component for Afvalbeheer
+## Home Assisant sensor component for Ophaalkalender

 Provides Home Assistant sensors for multiple Dutch waste collectors using REST API.
 This sensor works with the ophaalkalender.be waste collector.